Simple click labeling of RNA and transfection into cells

 Alternatively, a PCR mixture can be used directly, but better yields will usually be obtained with purified PCR products (e.g. via silica-membrane based purification columns).

-What do I need to consider when planning my transcription experiments using your kits?
+What do I need to consider when planning my transcription experiments?

 mRNA production: For the production of functional mRNA please ensure that the DNA template encodes the required structural features e.g. 3’-UTR, 5’-UTR, correctly orientated target sequence and ideally a poly A-tail.
 Alternatively, polyA-tailing can be introduced post-transcriptionally using a Poly(A) polymerase.